BlueBrain/ccfv3a-extended-atlas/README.md

 ![Capture d’écran du 2024-12-10 16-59-38](https://github.com/user-attachments/assets/3468bebc-7db8-4694-908e-125864c0e530)

 ### 1. Identify the common hierarchy
-This steps allows you to identify the common identifiers in both annoation files (CCFv2 and CCFv3) according to their existance in both versions.
+This steps allows you to identify the common identifiers in both annotation files (CCFv2 and CCFv3) according to their support (number of voxels) in both versions.
-This is just a tool for letting you identify the regions of interest you will focus on, as well as the level of ontology you would choose.
+This is just a tool for letting you identify the regions of interest you will focus on, as well as the level of ontology you would choose for applying the pipeline.
 In the following steps, we took the example of the regitration of the `main olfactory bulb` region, with acronym `MOB`.
 ```
 python tools/common_hierarchy.py [...]/ccfv3_hierarchy.json [...]/ccfv2_hierarchy.json [...]/input_hier_id_file_list.json [...]/output_folder